GUIDEd Agents: Enhancing Navigation Policies through Task-Specific Uncertainty Abstraction in Localization-Limited Environments: The GUIDE Framework

 where \(\Phi^\tau(l)\) quantifies the task-specific importance of location \(l\), \(\mathcal{C}^\tau(l)\) represents task constraints at \(l\), and \(\mathcal{E}(l)\) captures environmental factors.
 The weights \(w_\Phi\), \(w_\mathcal{C}\), and \(w_\mathcal{E}\) control the relative influence of each component, allowing us to balance different aspects of the task and environment.
-These weights are determined through validation on a held-out dataset of annotated scenarios\footnote{The dataset was collected using an Autonomous Surface Vehicle in a controlled environment.
-Details are provided in the supplementary.
-The dataset will be open-sourced after the review period.}.
-By encoding the varying importance of uncertainty reduction across different regions of the environment, we provide a task-oriented abstraction of acceptable levels of state-estimation uncertainty that can be used to guide navigation policies.
+These weights are determined through validation on a held-out dataset of annotated scenarios.